jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 My dad is a good man who he has struggled with his use of alcohol for his entire adult life.
 At times, it was in the background of our lives.
 At other times, it was severe.
 He is almost 80 years old now and he has never received any treatment.

 It breaks my heart, but it is not surprising.
-And I expect that many of you have similar stories about family and friends who didn't receive treatment.
+And I expect that many of you have similar stories about family and friends who didn't receive the treatment they needed.

 ---